ansyblenetwork/aquietlife/_posts/2021-08-05-incrementalism.md

 >
 > Is that going win us a medal?
 Well, no, it’s not.
 But is it going to contribute to it?
 Yeah, potentially.

 Algorithmic trading, or simply computer-aided trading, is a bit like this.
 It helps automate some calculations.
-This frees some mental capacity, allowing the user to focus on the decisions that really matter.
+This frees some mental capacity, allowing the user to focus exclusively on the decisions that really matter.

 ### Success?